-This version of the FACT scale, the FACT scale 2017, has been commissioned by the CCAF and was authored by M. Bähler, P. Delespaul, H. Kroon, M. v.
-Vugt and K. Westen in collaboration with practitioners in the field, stakeholders, client organizations, and family and close friends.
+This version of the Youth FACT-scale, the Youth FACT-scale 2020, has been commissioned by the CCAF and was authored by M. Bähler, P. Delespaul, H. Kroon, M. v.
+Vugt, K. Westen and the Platform FACT Jeugd in collaboration with practitioners in the field, stakeholders, client organizations, and family and close friends.